-Systems must provide sufficient space for hens to perform comfort and maintenance behaviors (including preening, stretching, wingflapping) and locomotion (including running, walking, flying).
+Systems must provide sufficient space for hens to perform comfort and maintenance behaviors (including preening, stretching, wing-flapping, and dust-bathing) and locomotion (including running, walking, flying).

-- Stocking density for pullets: recommended space allowance in open housing systems at the end of the rearing period is 0.78 sq ft per pullet for light strains, or 1 sq ft per pullet for medium and heavy strains. - Stocking density for laying hens: a minimum space allowance of 1.2 sq ft of usable area per bird is recommended. - A 'usable' area is defined as at least 12 in wide, with a floor slope not exceeding 14% and 18 in of headroom. - Whenever possible, large flocks should be separated into smaller colonies to keep the birds in manageable groups and to ensure they are well spaced throughout the house.
+- Stocking density for pullets: recommended total usable area in open housing systems at the end of the rearing period is 0.78 sq ft per pullet for light strains, or 1 sq ft per pullet for medium and heavy strains.
+Stocking density for laying hens: a minimum space allowance of 1.2 sq ft of usable total area per bird is recommended, with 0.72 sq ft per bird at the floor level to ensure all hens have equal access the littered - floor surface. - Total usable area is defined as at least 12 in wide, with a floor slope not exceeding 14% and 18 in of headroom. - Whenever possible, large flocks should be separated into smaller colonies (maximum of 4,000 hens) to keep the birds in manageable groups and to ensure they are well spaced throughout the house.
 This also means they can easily get to the resources they need, such as water, feed, and nest boxes.
 Smaller flocks also minimize problems of stress and reduce the risks of smothering (birds crowding and suffocating each other) and feather pecking.